Session Schedule

 A traditional baccalaureate with a 3.00 grade-point average or better may take additional credits with the Registrar’s approval.
 The maximum load is 20 credits.
 There is a per credit charge for every credit over 18 credits up to the maximum of 20 credits.

-In a summer session, the maximum course load is seven credits.
+In a summer term, the maximum course load is seven credits.
 All maximum load restrictions include college work taken elsewhere in a given period.
 The maximum credits taken at Eastern and elsewhere in a given period may not exceed the maximum credits allowed at Eastern in that same period.

 Student Responsibility